armbian/documentation/docs/Process_CI.md

 <br>

-They are a combination of Github Actions and scripts that run on our servers.
-Armbian is providing a large quantity of compiled binaries and images which builds are distributed over our build farm.
+Armbian Build pipelines are combination of Github Actions and scripts that run on our servers.
+Armbian is providing a large quantity of compiled binaries and images which builds are distributed over our self-hosted build farm.

 <br>